jamesmcm/fireiceRL/PLAN.md

 The main training loop will orchestrate the interaction between the agent and the game environment.
 Here's a high-level overview of the process:

-1.  **Initialization:** Launch the fceux emulator with the *Fire 'n Ice* ROM and the Lua script.
-The Python script will connect to the emulator.
+1.  **Initialization:** Launch the fceux emulator with the *Fire 'n Ice* ROM and the Lua bridge script.
+When Python sends its first `reset`, the Lua side restores the configured savestate, overwrites the target world/level bytes, and drops the agent straight into the requested stage.
 2.  **Observation:** The Python script will receive the initial game state, including the VRAM pixel data and the relevant RAM values.
 3.  **Preprocessing:** The VRAM data will be preprocessed (e.g., resized, converted to grayscale) before being fed into the agent's CNN.
 4.  **Action Selection:** The PPO agent will process the preprocessed VRAM and other state information to select an action based on its current policy.